GROW OUR ECONOMY:

 - I will fight for victims’ rights!

-- School choice.
+- Expand school choice.
 Some kids will do better in one school vs. another.

 - Cost growth could be better controlled by requiring school budgets be passed by Australian ballot instead of voice votes.